1st Raider–Paratrooper Brigade (Greece): Sacred Squadron

 The nucleus of the Raider units was the Sacred Squadron (Ieros Lochos), a Free Greek unit of commandos attached to the Allied 1st Special Air Service (1 SAS) Brigade during the Second World War.
 Its members consisted of mainly officers and NCOs who had fled to North Africa after the fall of Greece to Axis forces.
 After its formation in 1942, the Sacred Squadron, along with a unit of Free French troops and British commandos, formed the basis of L Detachment, a component of the SAS which specialised in hit-and-run raids on Axis airfields, ports and fuel dumps throughout North Africa.

 The Sacred Squadron was later transferred to the Greek theatre of operations, where they recaptured several eastern Aegean islands from Axis forces.
-After the liberation of Greece from German occupation, a proposal was made for the reformation of the Hellenic Armed Forces under British guidance.
-This proposal included the establishment of a small, highly trained, special warfare unit.
+After the liberation of Greece from German occupation, a proposal was made for the reformation of the Hellenic Armed Forces under British guidance with the proposal including the establishment of a small, highly trained, special warfare unit.

 Mountain Raider Companies

 When the Greek Civil War broke out in 1946, the Greek Government formed a special warfare unit, primarily to help Greek royalist capture territory which was still in the hands of communist-inspired guerrillas.
 Mountain Raider Companies (Λόχοι Ορεινών Καταδρομών), commonly known by their acronym, LOK (ΛΟΚ), were formed on 20 January 1947 and began operations almost immediately in Greece's mountainous terrain.

-The I Raider Squadron was formed at Vouliagmeni, Athens in August 1947 and took part in civil war operations in Thessaly, Central Greece, Epirus, West Macedonia and Euboea.
+The I Raider Squadron was created in August 1947 and took part in civil war operations in Thessaly, Central Greece, Epirus, West Macedonia and Euboea.
 The IV Raider Squadron was established at the port city of Volos, Thessaly in December 1947 and operated in all regions of Greece during the Civil War.
-The V Raider Squadron was formed in April 1949 and took part in Civil War operations until December 1949.
+The V (E), Raider Squadron was formed in April 1949 and took part in Civil War operations until December 1949.
 By 1949, the Raider squadrons were so successful against the communist insurgents that the Raider Forces Command was expanded to two brigades.
 III Raider Squadron, also formed in 1949, was redesignated as an amphibious-capable unit in 1963, while I Raider Squadron, disbanded at the end of the Civil War, was reactivated in 1968, and later re-formed as an amphibious unit in 1974, after the Turkish invasion of Cyprus.

 In the late-1960s, the Greek Central Intelligence Service (KYP), and the CIA became secretly involved with training and arming the Lokatzides.
 A tool of the KYP and CIA, a LOK detachment played a part in the 1967 Greek coup d'état by storming and securing the Army General Staff buildings at Cholargos, Athens.